5 Steps of How to Build Web Applications [Updated]

 • Load testing to evaluate performance under heavy load

 Unit testing involves checking individual components of the application to ensure that they are working correctly.
 This allows you to detect and correct errors at the early stages of custom web app development.
 For example, for an online store, it is important to check that each function, such as adding an item to a cart or checkout, works correctly.
+This is standard practice when building web application software.

 Integration testing includes checking the interaction between different components of the application.
 This allows you to make sure that all parts of the system work together seamlessly.
 For example, for an online store, it is important to check that the checkout process, including product selection, adding to cart, entering user data, and payment processing, runs without errors.
+Don’t skip this if you want to know how to develop web apps properly.

 Load testing involves checking the system performance under high load.
 This allows you to evaluate how the application will work under a large number of users and requests.
 For example, for an online store, it is important to make sure that the system is able to process a large number of orders simultaneously and does not lose performance when the load increases.